 These are just some of the simple web page design examples to look out for.
 Keep looking at your web page design layout in its entirety and see if everything is working well together.
 Then analyze each component separately and more carefully.

 When designing with Photoshop, keep your PSD files clean, no matter how big the project gets and the number of designers that work on the project.
 Cleaner files make it easier to export various sections and make the web page design layout process faster, as well as work with other designers using shared files.

 7. Prepare for the worst, and stay focused

-When you approach a website, you have to web page design it so that the best-case scenario even in the worst case.
+When you approach a website, you have to web page design it so that the best-case scenario is even in the worst case.
 As a web page designer, you also have to obsess over the project.
 Every good designer immerses himself or herself into each project.
-Make your website a part of your life and you will end up seeing it with more clarity.
-You can then identify flaws and problems and eventually change it.
+Make your website a part of your life, and you will end up seeing it with more clarity.
+You can then identify flaws and problems and eventually change them.
 As your project matures, so will you as a web page designer.
 By the end of it, you will learn a lot more with the project than you would if you remained disconnected from it.
 Moreover, the final output will be much better.
 If you pour in your sweat and blood into each project, it will definitely show everyone.

 8. Establish a good relationship with your client and developer